"So she took of it's fruit and ate. She also gave to her husband with her, and he ate."

 I had previously thought people were born basically pretty good.
 We pop out cooing and being cute till one day...boom...we become accountable for our actions.
 And overnight our lives change.
 Sin is corrupting us.
 Tempting us.
 Now, if we hit our brother and then lie to our parents about it, God is mad at us.
 And we are held accountable.
 That's where we get the idea of an "age of accountability".
 It's just a terrible way to say, "at this age, God begins to judge you".

-out.
+I don't think this is what David was talking about.
 David understood that he was sinful from birth.
 He said so.
 "Behold, I was born in iniquity.
 In sin I was conceived."
 This did not mean he was born out of wedlock or that he was the bastard son of a man on the move.
 It means he was born with sin in his heart.

 He was sinful from conception.